ErpNetDocs/webclient/inventory-control/issue.md

 Here, you can find how many quantities of the products are confirmed as issued as opposed to being **ordered**.

 For example, out of 30 ordered pcs, only 15 may be issued.
-This will be reflected in the receipt store document.
+This will be reflected in the issue store document.

 ![Issue](pictures/inv_con_issue_executednew.png)